Waste Disposal Facilities

 Animal carcasses

-To dispose of an animal carcass contact City of Launceston Council on 03 6323 3000.
+To dispose of an animal carcass contact City of Launceston on 6323 3000.

 Liquid trade waste

-To dispose of these items and chemical containers that are not eligible for disposal through the drumMUSTER program, contact City of Launceston Council on 03 6323 3000.
+To dispose of these items and chemical containers that are not eligible for disposal through the drumMUSTER program at the Deloraine Waste Depot, contact City of Launceston on 6323 3000.

 Rubbish that is unsecured is easily dislodged and you may not be aware that a portion of your load has been inadvertently strewn along the roadside.
 Dislodged and lost items are unsightly and cause traffic hazards.
 Vehicle owners are liable for all litter lost from their vehicles or trailers.